-CultureIQ’s research also greatly benefitted from our decades of collecting culture data through organizational surveys.
+CultureIQ’s research also greatly benefited from our decades of collecting culture data through organizational surveys.
 Our framework development involved exploratory and confirmatory factor analyses based on 10 years of data, involving nearly 200 individual survey items and having a wide representation across diverse companies.
 The result is a framework that includes the foundational elements of culture that are essential to every organization.

 The Core of Culture

 Although the culture within each organization is as unique as a person’s fingerprint, we firmly believe that the central core starts with two critical components that underpin any successful culture.
 First, a strong and effective culture is much more likely to form when employees are aligned around and inspired by a compelling, shared purpose.
 Purpose is more than a strategy, a goal, or even some mission statements.
 Doubling revenue in the next five years is not a purpose in our view.
 Achieving the highest customer satisfaction scores in the industry is not a purpose.
 Nor is becoming the largest financial services company in the world.